StereoKit/StereoKit/docs/Pages/Reference/Tex/Width.md

 ---
 layout: default
 title: Tex.Width
 description: The width of the texture, in pixels.
+This will be a blocking call if AssetState is less than LoadedMeta.
 ---
 # [Tex]({{site.url}}/Pages/Reference/Tex.html).Width